latest nhpb_banner 1__compressed2

 Family Self-Sufficiency will help people take control of their lives so they may become productive members of their community and independent.
 Case managers provide educational and employment planning, comprehensive case management, counseling, and more.
 Each staff member is willing to help income eligible clients reach their professional and personal goals.

-Food, meals, senior and other resources
+Community action food, meals, senior and other resources in Illinois

 Summer, Food, and Recreation Program can help students, teenagers, and students get food and emails during the summer.
 Children are served lunch and nutritious breakfast free of charge.
 The Summer Feeding Program is designed to fill the nutrition gap that occurs during the summer and holiday break months, making sure children and students can get the nutritious meals they need.
 The U.S. Department of Agriculture funds the program in Illinois.